 A tradition at our school is for all the kindergarten students to participate in the "Spring Sing."
 It is an event where students dress up in their Sunday best and parade to all the classes, showing off their newly-made spring bonnets and derbies.
 Students also sing spring songs for the parents and we have a party after.
 To get ready for the Spring Sing, students have a day filled with language arts, science, and math activities that get them “eggscited” about the event!

 Students take yellow construction paper and trace their foot (with their shoes on).
 They take orange construction paper and trace their hands, then cut out all three tracings.
 After gluing the hands to each side of the foot, they add eyes and a candy corn for the beak.
 Students then write independently about their chicken.

 Classifying and Sorting

 Students have an arrangement of different sizes and colored eggs and discuss the different ways to classify and sort objects.
-Students have learned to sort by size, shape and color and see if all three are applicable.
+Students sort by size, shape, and color and see if all three are applicable.
 Then they sort and graph the eggs.

-Each student gets a styrofoam cup, soil and seeds.
-They go through the process of planting a seed and water the plants as a part of their daily jobs.
-Students also keep a plant observation journal so they can write about the changes that they observe.
+Each student gets a styrofoam cup, soil, and seeds.
+They go through the process of planting a seed and watering the plants as a part of their daily jobs.
+Students also keep a plant observation journal so they can write about the changes they observe.